lastplace/waiver/README.md

 [Owl Carousel](https://github.com/OwlFonk/OwlCarousel)
 - Touch and mouse dragging are currently disabled because the signature pad on the last page doesn't play nice with it.
+- Is up-to-date with current version (although development is very active).

 [Signature Pad](https://github.com/szimek/signature_pad)
 - Removed the submit button on it in hopes that we could combine it with ours.
+- Has not been updated to the most recent version.

 ## Pages